DIGA: Digital Arts (Undergraduate)

 DIGA 3040 Digital Storytelling (3-4 Credits)

-Attributes: Basic Communication Gen Ed, Arts Gen Ed, Liberal
+Attributes: Basic Communication Gen Ed, Arts Gen Ed, *Communication Gen Ed-Written, *The Arts Gen Ed, Liberal

 DIGA 3045 Game Design & Development (4 Credits)